 4. If your child has long hair (boy or girl) ask if they want to consider donating it to Children with Hairloss.

 5. For younger children, consider picture books about giving back.

 6. Help them make a meal and bring it to an elderly neighbor.

 7. Volunteer with a youth-friendly organization.
 What causes are important to your child?

 8. Make a donation to a local animal shelter.
 Most shelters accept and welcome donations.
 See if your local shelter needs blankets, food, or toys, and drop them off together.

-9. Bake cookies and bring them to your local volunteer fire company.
+9. Bake cookies and bring them to your local volunteer fire company, or emergency medical services.

 10. Fill a box with their old toys and books.
-Drop off at your nearest Salvation Army.
+Consider joining a Buy Nothing group.

 11. Check out the GivingTuesday website.
 They’ve created a directory to help you find other organizations, events, and ways to give back in your own community.